The job of a Save the Children's UK Shop Manager is busy and fun.

 The Shop Manager will recruit, inspire, support and empower their own team of volunteers.
 You will utilise the volunteers' knowledge of the local community and enthusiasm for fashion to identify the right product mix and pricing levels for the shop to maximise sales.

-They will generate high quality stock and lead a program of events to engage the local community and create a ‘buzz' around the shop.
+You will generate high quality stock and lead a program of events to engage the local community and create a ‘buzz' around the shop.

 The Shop Manager will also take ultimate responsibility for ensuring that the shop is managed in accordance with the organisation's policies and procedures for health & safety, financial safeguards and the safeguarding of children.

-The chosen candidate must enjoy the excitement of a retail environment but most importantly, love people and have the ability to lead, inspire and empower those around you.
+You must enjoy the excitement of a retail environment but most importantly, love people and have the ability to lead, inspire and empower those around you.
 The ultimate purpose of the job is to make as much money as possible to save children's lives

 As a rights-based organisation, we are committed to anti-racism and actively opposed systemic oppression of any form.
 The role holder will also support our commitment to celebrate diversity, challenge inequality, and build an inclusive environment for every one of our employees so we can better represent the children we protect.